Bytes Technology Group Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 More about Bytes Technology Group Plc

-Bytes Technology Group Plc operates in the technology sector, focusing on providing IT solutions and services.
-The company is primarily engaged in offering software, hardware, and cloud services, with a market presence on the London Stock Exchange and a secondary listing on the Johannesburg Stock Exchange.
+Bytes Technology Group Plc operates in the technology sector, primarily focusing on providing IT solutions and services.
+The company is listed on both the London Stock Exchange and the Johannesburg Stock Exchange.

 Average Trading Volume: 1,131,809